matteomattei/matteomattei.github.io/_posts/2008-06-25-opensuse-10-3-cd-and-dvd-with-fault-installer-reinstall-the-bootloade.md

 ---
 title: OpenSuse 10.3 CD and DVD with fault installer?
 Reinstalling the bootloader!
+description: A guide on how to reinstall grub bootloader in Linux OpensSuse
 author: Matteo Mattei
 layout: post
 permalink: /opensuse-10-3-cd-and-dvd-with-fault-installer-reinstall-the-bootloade/